tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 ## Higher-Order Functions

 Functions that [take other functions as parameters](/javascript1#functions-as-parameters-to-other-functions) or which [return functions](/javascript1#closures) are called *higher-order functions*.
-They are called "higher-order" because they are functions which operate on other functions.
+They are called “higher-order” because they are functions which operate on other functions.
 Higher-order functions are a very powerful feature and central to the functional programming paradigm.

-We've seen many examples of functions which take functions as parameters, for example, operations on arrays:
+We’ve seen many examples of functions which take functions as parameters, for example, operations on arrays:

 ```javascript
 [1,2,3].map(x=>x*x)